knowosadko/data-engineering-project/cluster_instruction.md

 SSH key for the group.
 Add security group "spark-master" which allows 8080-connections

 ## 2. Installing required dependencies (master and workers)
-Connect to nodes, using associated floating ip.
+Connect to nodes, using ssh -i PATH/TO/GROUPKEY ubuntu@floatingipofvm\
 Run the following command:

 sudo apt install default-jdk scala git -y